dzenanr/dzenanr.github.com/_posts/2013-01-22-membership-web-components.md

 {% endhighlight %}

-The member-sign-in component is rather complex because it uses several conditions (Code 9).
+The x-member-sign-in component is rather complex because it uses several conditions (Code 9).
 If a user clicks on the Sign Up button (Figure 1) two additional fields appear.
 After a sign in, a member may access his personal data by clicking on a button with its sign in code.
-The personal data are handled by the member-update component.
+The personal data are handled by the x-member-update component.

-**Code 9**: member-sign-in component.
+**Code 9**: x-member-sign-in component.

 {% highlight html %}